 I just attended the Family Farm Alliance’s annual meeting and that group only deals with preserving irrigated agriculture in the west.
 Presentations at that meeting underlined that worldwide there are problems keeping irrigation water for agriculture.
 It becomes the target for expansion of cities.
-It becomes the target, of course, for drought related issues and supply.
+It becomes the target, of course, for

-The first thing urban planners think of is, “Let’s see if the agriculture guys will give up some of their production so we can buy from them.”
+The first thing urban planners think of is, “Let’s see if the agriculture guys will give up some of their

 I don’t know if that’s such a bad thing.
 If you provide a safety valve so that occasionally, the proper parties can use some agriculture water to get them out of a bad spot maybe that’s okay.
 It might keep them from trying to take away our water supply through legislation.
 But, it does create some uncertainty for agriculture and agriculture producers.
 We have enough uncertainty to deal with in our lives.
 So, we need to work with these other users of water to occasionally let them buy our water if they need it.

 Arizona Agriculture: How do you handle the comment, “Arizona’s agriculture is the biggest consumer of our water!”

 Rayner: To grow food requires water.
 Any growing plant needs water to survive.
 In Arizona, we do have a